-* BrawnHilda: Such a woman is married to Viennese psychiatrist Peter Sellers.
-She tracks him down to a hotel in full Wagnerian dress to stop his philandering, and appears to be a Freudian nightmare to Creator/WoodyAllen.
+* BrawnHilda: Such a woman is married to Viennese psychiatrist Fritz Fassbender.
+She tracks him down to a hotel in full Wagnerian dress to stop his philandering, and appears to be a Freudian nightmare to Victor.

-* CarCushion: very soon after Peter O'Toole vows to give up womanizing for his impending marriage, skydiver Ursula Andress lands next to him in his open roadster.
+* CarCushion: Very soon after Michael vows to give up womanizing for his impending marriage, skydiver Rita lands next to him in his open roadster.

 * ChickMagnet: Michael, a fate he alternately bemoans and takes advantage of.

-* CrazyPeoplePlayChess: Victor plays strip-chess but lands up fainting from tension.
+* CrazyPeoplePlayChess: Victor plays strip-chess but ends up fainting from tension.

-* DudeLooksLikeALady: The film opens with Peter Sellers, in a velvet suit and shoulder-length hair, arguing with his wife who accuses him of seeing another woman.
+* DudeLooksLikeALady: The film opens with Dr. Fassbender, in a velvet suit and shoulder-length hair, arguing with his wife who accuses him of seeing another woman.
 She demands "Is she prettier than me?"
 He shouts "Is she ''prettier'' than you?! ...''I'm'' prettier than you!"

 ** Michael later mistakes him for a girl he had been pursuing.